-How does Eco-Impact for hydrocarbons and bioaugmentation differ from natural weathering?
+How does PETRO-CLEAR for hydrocarbons and bioaugmentation differ from natural weathering?

 In a natural weathering process of hydrocarbons there is an "unzipping" of the long hydrocarbon chain into its next compound.
 This gradual process continues until the last part of the chain has been reduced to insoluble tailings (PAH).